Chapter 2: Amnesia

 "I'm not tired at all."
 I hid a yawn, and forced my eyes more open than they'd been before.

-"I can see that."
-He smiled, slid the chair away from the bed and stood.
-"Don't you worry about anything right now, okay?
+"Clearly."
+He smiled and stood up.
+"Don't worry about anything right now, okay?
 Get some rest."

 "Okay, Carlisle," I repeated.
 "Before you go, I just want to confirm… do I have amnesia?"